Universal-Omega/Monaco/README.md

 New features in this fork over `haleyjd/monaco-port` include:

 * First Version that support MediaWiki verison 1.31, but not tested
+* Implementation of extending the Sidebar Menu with User and Group Sidebar Elements like Extension "DynamicSidebar"

 This fork is maintained by Roger Meier.
 I do not offer support for this software beyond basic installation help, however.
 Please do not contact